Lent 2A 2026: At the speed of fear

 The world.
 In John’s Gospel, “world” does not mean the religious or the righteous.
 It means our whole conflicted, fractured human species.
 God’s love does not narrow in the face of hostility.
 It widens.
 It embraces Iranians and Israelis, Palestinians and Americans alike.

-This is not a sentimental love that pretends all is well and simply wishes everyone would get along.
+This is not a sentimental love that wishes everyone would just get along.
 In John’s Gospel, love enters the world’s violence and refuses to be shaped by it.
 It absorbs hostility without surrendering to hatred.
-It extends a hand to the person in front of us.
-It often works one person at a time.
-It works patiently for truth, justice, and reconciliation.
+It extends a hand to the person in front of us working patiently for a space in which truths can be told and heard in safety.

 That’s ambitious.
 But if we are born from above, our perspective cannot be smaller than God’s.